 Accidents involving the death of a loved one are devastating.
-We know how difficult it can be to think about filing a lawsuit while you are grieving the death of a parent, a spouse, or another family member.
-Yet we also know that it is extremely important to hold the at-fault party accountable and to seek financial compensation for your losses.
-The dedicated team at Sabbeth Law has significant experience specializing in trucking and commercial motor vehicle cases in addition to other types of injury cases.
+We know how difficult it can be to think about filing a lawsuit to seek justice while you are grieving the death of a parent, a spouse, or another family member.
+Yet we also know that it is extremely important to take legal action to hold the at-fault party accountable and to seek financial compensation for your losses.
+Contact an experienced personal injury attorney at Sabbeth Law who has significant exposure specializing in trucking and commercial motor vehicle cases in addition to other types of injury cases.

 We are members of various professional associations, including the Association of Truck Accident Lawyers, AAJ Trucking Litigation Group, and the National Trial Lawyers Top Truck Accident Lawyers.
 When you have been injured in a collision or another on-site accident, we make sure to get to the scene of your injury as soon as possible.
-When we prepare for injury cases, we use the best experts in the U.S., and we are have achieved seven-figure and eight-figure results for our injured clients and their families.
-We were made to handle these complex injury cases, and we will go to you if you cannot reach our firm.
+When we prepare for personal injury claim cases and fatal accidents, we use the best experts in the U.S., and we are have achieved seven-figure and eight-figure results for our injured clients and their families.
+We were excel at handling these complex injury cases, and we will go to you if you cannot reach our firm.
 An experienced Hartford and White River Junction wrongful death attorney can begin working with you on your case today.
 Contact Sabbeth Law for more information.

 What evidence do we need for a wrongful death case?

 The evidence will depend on the accident.
 If your loved one was killed in a truck accident, then we typically rely on witness statements, physical evidence from the crash, truck company records, and data from the electronic logging system.
 Our legal team can ensure that this information is preserved so that you can use it during your case.